claudiaGiancola/TextToMp3/README.md

 This package is provided primarily for compatibility with code being ported from .NET Framework and is not accepting new features.

-Run `dotnet add package Aspose.Words`
+Run `dotnet add package DocumentFormat.OpenXml`

 Run `dotnet add package NAudio --version 2.2.1`